LieBtrau/digital-walkie-talkie/SoftwareModem/SoftwareModem.md

 diff audio-codec.md audio-codec_out.md
 Binary files audio-codec.md and audio-codec_out.md differ
 ```
-The [FreeDV data modes](https://github.com/LieBtrau/codec2/blob/master/README_data.md) are designed for that purpose.
-The most suitable mode for PMR446 radios is DATAC1 with an audio bandwidth of 1.7kHz.
-And a payload rate of 980bps.
-This will not be investiged further, because Rattlegram is already capable faster data rates.
+The data is not the same.
+The data is not random, but it's not the same as the input data either.
+The data is not intelligible.

 ## Inspect the FDMDV audio
 Save the encoded audio to a WAV-file: